tiffanybergett-tripleten/BI_Analytic_Projects/SuperStore Consult/README.md

 2) Determined profit and loss centers.
 3) Analyzed the worth of advertising during the company's triage phase.
 4) Created a Calculated Field  - `IF` formula for a Return Rate Measurement.
-5) Examined the contribution returns various dimensions to profits.
+5) Briefly examined the contribution returns various dimensions to profits.

 ### Data
 The data was one Excel spreadsheet file provided by TripleTen: